ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 }];
 ```

-For a cold signal, side effects will be performed once _per subscription_:
+For most signals, side effects will be performed once _per subscription_:

 ```objc
 __block unsigned subscriptions = 0;